-Description.
 This evergreen Tree with its usually flat crown is stout and may reach 7m high.
 The grey Bark may be light or dark and is usually smooth.
-However, it may become rough and appear mottled.
+With time, it may become rough and appear mottled.
 Young branches are stout and thick.

 The opposite or spirally arranged, leathery Leaves are up to 13cm long and are imparipinnate (pinnately compound leaf ending in a single leaflet).
 These Leaflets occur along either side of the leaf rachis (central stalk), like a feather.
 There are up to 3 pairs of opposite lateral leaflets and the single terminal leaflet, which is also the largest.
 The Rachis (main axis bearing flowers or leaflets) and Petiole (leaf stalk) may be noticeably winged.
 The petiole is up to 2cm long.
 The elliptic to narrowly obovate Leaflets are up to 5 x 3cm and lack Petiolules (leaflet stalks).
-The leaflet Apex is narrowly tapering to rounded and may be notched.
+The leaflet Apex is narrowly tapered to rounded and may be notched.
 The Base of each leaflet tapers narrowly.
 The Margin is entire (with a continuous margin, not in any way indented) and rolled under.
-It extends down to the rachis.
+It extends down to the rachis (main axis bearing flowers or leaflets).
 Young leaves may be tinged with pink.

 The small, white or slightly pink, sweetly scented, star-shaped Flowers are located in leaf axils.
 They have compact heads, which are up to 6cm wide.
 The Tree is dioecious (having male and female parts on separate plants).
 The unisexual flowers are in panicles (indeterminate, branched inflorescence with stalked flowers).
 The Calyx is saucer shaped and the Petals are imbricate (having regularly arranged, overlapping edges).
-The Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The 10 connate (united or joined) Stamens are sessile.
+An annular Disc (a more or less fleshy or elevated development of the receptacle) is present.
+The 10 connate (united or joined) Stamens have sessile Anthers.
 The superior, sessile Ovary has 2 ovules in each locule.
 The Style is short and thick.
-The Stigma is lobed.
+The Stigma is obscurely lobed.
 (Aug-Nov).

 The small Fruit is a drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g. peach).
-They may be produced in abundance.
+The plant may produce large amounts of fruit.
 Each drupe is up to 1cm wide and becomes a dull yellow, red or black when mature.
 (Oct-Feb).

 Distribution & Ecology